3601 McDonough Street, Joliet, IL 60431

 Can You Still Be Charged With Distributing Marijuana in Illinois?

-Posted on June 08, 2022 in Criminal Defense
+Posted on May 13, 2026 in Criminal Defense

-Will County drug crimes defense lawyerEven though individuals in Illinois can now purchase marijuana from licensed dealers, grow up to five plants on private property, and own up to 30 grams of marijuana, it is still illegal to privately sell marijuana or own it with the intent to deliver.
-Illinois has not relaxed its penalties for drug crimes that involve marijuana, and, if anything, prosecutors tend to go after these cases more harshly now.
-If you have been charged with unlawful marijuana possession, it is important to take these charges seriously and contact a criminal defense attorney right away.
+Even though individuals in Illinois can now purchase marijuana from licensed dealers, grow up to five plants on private property, and own up to 30 grams of marijuana, it is still illegal to privately sell marijuana or own it with the intent to deliver.
+Ignorance of the law is not a defense, and first-time offenders can face serious penalties for marijuana charges.

-Why Is Delivering Marijuana Privately Still Illegal?
+Why Is Delivering Marijuana Privately Still Illegal in 2026?

 Whether you view the restriction of private marijuana sales as a cynical tax grab or the state of Illinois simply protecting its citizens from unsafe substances, private marijuana sales are still illegal.
 Even selling a small amount to a friend or possessing an otherwise legal amount with the intent to sell it is illegal.

-How Can Police Prove I Was Planning to Sell Marijuana?
+How Can Police Prove I Was Planning To Sell Marijuana?

 What Are the Consequences of Unlawful Possession With the Intent to Deliver?